 Daniel Mayo is originally from Myrtle Beach, South Carolina.
 He received his BFA in Dance in 2007 from The Juilliard School in New York City.
 Daniel most recently danced with Philadelphia based company BalletX, from 2014 until his retirement in August 2018.
 As a member of BalletX, Daniel performed extensively throughout the United States and was featured in numerous creations including works by choreographers Matthew Neenan, Jorma Elo, Nicolo Fonte, and Trey McIntyre.
 Prior to joining BalletX, Daniel was a member of the Montreal based company RUBBERBANDance Group under the direction of Victor Quijada.
 During his 3 years with RUBBERBANDance Group, Daniel toured throughout North America, Europe, and Asia, and participated in multiple film projects, most notably for Bravo!FACT.
 From 2007-2010 Daniel was a company dancer with Atlanta Ballet under the direction of John McFall, where he performed many classical roles as well as contemporary works.
 He has also worked professionally as a guest artist with The Atlanta Opera, Dance Grand Moultrie, and Bennyroyce Dance.
 In addition to performing, Daniel was on faculty at Western Wyoming Community College, and currently serves as a guest teacher and choreographer throughout the United States.
-He is delighted to join the MBA faculty for 2018-2019, and will lead beginning, intermediate and advanced classes in Metropolitan Ballet Company’s (MBC) Boys’ Scholarship Program.
+He is delighted to join the Metropolitan faculty for 2018-2019, and will lead beginning, intermediate and advanced classes in Metropolitan Ballet Company’s (MBC) Boys’ Scholarship Program.